Touring Wisconsin's Craft Breweries

 Shop: State Street and Capitol Square

-A pedestrian mall connecting the University of Wisconsin campus with the State Capitol square, State Street offers a dizzying array of restaurants and watering holes, funky shops, street musicians and the Overture performing arts center complex.
-Capital Square also sports some colorful characters, as well as interesting dining and shopping (don’t miss Fromagination artisan cheese store) and, on Saturdays, a massive farmer’s market that takes up the entire Capitol Square.
+A pedestrian mall connecting the University of Wisconsin campus with the State Capitol square, State Street offers a dizzying assortment of restaurants and watering holes, funky shops, street musicians and the Overture performing arts center complex.
+Capitol Square also sports some colorful characters, as well as interesting dining and shopping (don’t miss Fromagination artisan cheese store) and, on Saturdays from April-October, the Dane County Farmers Market takes up the entire Capitol Square.

 Dine: Great Dane Pub & Brewing Company

 Just east of the square is the Great Dane Pub & Brewing Company, one of Madison’s liveliest dining establishments.
 Housed in a Victorian-era hotel building, the Great Dane features a view of the brewing area from the main barroom, a separate main dining area, an outdoor beer garden and a basement rathskeller.
 The Great Dane usually has a dozen or so house brews on tap at any given time (including several seasonals) and offers a variety of hearty appetizers, sandwiches and entrees ranging from ribs to vegetarian burritos.

 Walk off your dinner with a leisurely stroll to the Travel Green Wisconsin-certified Mansion Hill Inn.
 A restored Romanesque Revival villa built in the late 1800s, offers guests a delightful mix of Victorian elegance and modern amenities including wi-fi and Jacuzzis.
 And the views of the Capitol and lakes aren’t bad either.